 jQuery can still thrive in the frontend world.
 It can live happily between vanilla JS and the modern big moderns JS frameworks.
 Not every developer needs to use a Single Page Application (SPA) framework and many developers use a SPA when it’s not needed.
 They only use one because it’s the hot thing to do and their site is a simple site that doesn’t require any SPA.

-While modern browsers now support what jQuery was known for like its flexible selectors, jQuery still has some very useful utility functions and uses.
-The jQuery plugins market is also huge.
+While modern browsers now support what jQuery was known for like its flexible selectors, it still has some very useful utility functions and uses.
+It’s plugins market is also huge.
 Even some commercial UI components use jQuery in them.